 Our Team (in order of appearance)

-• Cecilia Caino (she/her) - PI
+Cecilia Caino (she/ella) - PI

-• Dillon Boulton - Grad student
+Dillon Boulton - Postdoc

 I received my B.S in Biological Sciences specializing in neuroscience at Rowan University in 2016.
 During my undergraduate degree I spent time researching how hypoxic transcription factors influenced cellular fitness using S. cerevisiae as a model organism.
 I joined the Pharmacology program in 2018 where I am now studying how novel mitochondrial signaling pathways contribute to metastatic dissemination of cancer cells.